-Item No. Section Description of Change vi) streetscape improvements; and, vii) utilities.
-26. 25.7.1 DOWNTOWN OAKVILLE Bonusing Renumber to section 25.8.2 and revise as follows: a) The Town may consider additional building height through an Official Plan amendment and in accordance with section 28.6 The Town may allow for increases of up to two storeys beyond the maximum permitted building height in the areas of Downtown Oakville delineated on Schedule Q1 without amendment to this Plan.
-The additional height may be allowed in exchange for the provision of public benefits as listed in section 28.6.2, and with priority given to those public benefits noted in section 25.8.2 c). b) Bonusing shall only be permitted within Downtown Oakville if supported by a transportation impact analysis that confirms that the additional development will not adversely impact the transportation network or, where cumulative impacts are identified, that such impacts are accommodated through transportation improvements which are to be provided through agreement by the applicant. c) Public benefits considered appropriate for the application of increased height in Downtown Oakville may include, but are not limited to: i) public parking; ii) conservation and preservation of cultural heritage resources; iii) community centres and/or facilities and improvements to such centres and/or facilities; iv) parkland and improvement to parks; v) integration of office uses in mixed use developments; and,
+Item No. Section Description of Change 25.7.2 [Now 25.8.2] DOWNTOWN OAKVILLE, Implementation Policies, Bonusing This policy was previously renumbered as section 25.8.2.
+Revise the policy as follows: Bonusing The Town may consider additional building height through an Official Plan amendment and in accordance with section 28.6 a) The Town may allow for increases of up to two storeys beyond the maximum permitted building height in the areas of Downtown Oakville delineated on Schedule Q1 without amendment to this Plan.
+The additional height may be allowed in exchange for the provision of public benefits as listed in section 28.6.2, and with priority given to those public benefits noted in section 25.8.2 b). b) Public benefits considered appropriate for the application of increased height in Downtown Oakville may include, but are not limited to: i) public parking; ii) conservation and preservation of cultural heritage resources; iii) community centres and/or facilities and improvements to such centres and/or facilities; iv) parkland and improvement to parks; v) integration of office uses in mixed use developments; and, vi) public art.
+33. 25.7.3 [Now 25.8.3] DOWNTOWN OAKVILLE, Implementation Policies This policy was previously renumbered as section 25.8.3.

-Item No. Section Description of Change

-vi) public art.

-27. 25.7.2 DOWNTOWN OAKVILLE Bonusing Renumber to section 25.8.2.